nalej/docs/sara's_maternity_leave.md

 To create a new release you have to create a new branch in GitHub.
 Call this branch the name of the *current* release, not the new one, because the new one will be the master branch.

 After that, GitBook should update by itself, with a new branch called "master".
-To change the branch name you just need to go into **edit mode** (clicking on the pencil icon in the lower right corner) and change the name of the branch there.
-The releases 0.2.0 and 0.3.0 are already created, and the 0.4.0 is the one we're currently working with.
+To change the branch name you need to go into **edit mode** (clicking on the pencil icon in the lower right corner) and do the following:

+- First, go to the last release and push the three button icon to its right.
+There you should find a dialog with *Release name* and *Release path*.
+The release path should be *master*, if it was the last release you were editing.
+Change that to the name of the branch you just created in GitHub.
+- Then, create a new release.
+The release name of this one should be the new version, and the path should be **master**.
+- Last, on the left-hand column there should be a warning about a draft that has to be merged to GitHub.
+Do it.

+There you go!
 Once this is done, you should be able to upload the new changes to the master branch, and expect them to appear under the new version of the documentation.

+Right now the past releases are 0.2.0 and 0.3.0, and the current release where you'll be updating the documentation is the 0.4.0.

 ## Who to ask